-Best-known for his distinctive vocal style and raw, poetic lyrics, Australian polymath Nick Cave has announced his second operatic project with Belgian composer Nicholas Lens.
-Having collaborated on Shell Shock in 2014, the pair joined forces once again during the global lockdown to create a new work, L.I.T.A.N.I.E.S., to be released by German label Deutsche Grammophon.
+Best-known for his distinctive vocal style and raw, poetic lyrics, Australian polymath Nick Cave has released his second operatic project with Belgian composer Nicholas Lens.
+Having collaborated on Shell Shock in 2014, the pair joined forces once again during the global lockdown to create a new work, L.I.T.A.N.I.E.S., the recording of which is now available via label Deutsche Grammophon.

 PETITIONS TO A DIVINE MAKER